cannatag/ldap3/docs/manual/source/abandon.rst

 The ABANDON operation
 #####################

 The use of the **Abandon** operation is very limited.
-Its function is to allow a client to request that the server gives up an uncompleted operation.
+Its intended function is to allow a client to request a server to give up an uncompleted operation.
 Since there is no response from the server the client cannot tell the difference between a successfully abandoned operation and a completed operation.
 The Bind, Unbind and the Abandon operations cannot be abandoned.